demisto/content-docs/docs/integrations/pack-docs.md

 An example of including a YouTube video can be seen at the [Zoom Feed README](https://github.com/demisto/content/blob/master/Packs/FeedZoom/README.md).

 ## Pack Keywords, Tags, Use-cases & Categories
-In order classify packs and make them easier to find, there are a number of pack metadata elements that can be used:
+In order classify packs and make them easier to find, there are a number of pack metadata elements that you can use:
-- Use-case -- a name of a situation in which packs can be used - usually the pack name.
+- ***Use-case*** -- a name of a situation in which packs can be used - usually the pack name.

  Examples: Impossible Traveler, PCAP Analysis

-- Tags -- words from the same semantic field of the use-case - they help find packs using filters or the search bar, and are visible on the screen to help understand what the pack is all about.
+- ***Tags*** -- words from the same semantic field of the use-case.
+These make it easier to find packs using filters or the search bar, and are visible on the screen to help understand what the pack is and its benefit to users.

  Examples: GDPR, PII, TIM

-- Keywords -- like tags, but these don’t show in the UI.
+- ***Keywords*** -- operate like tags but aren't displayed in the UI.

-For example, for a pack related to messaging, you may want to add "msg" as a keyword so when a user searches for "msg" they will find the pack, but the word "msg" won't show anywhere in the UI.
+For example, for a pack related to messaging, you may want to add "msg" as a keyword so when a user searches for "msg" they will find the pack, but the word "msg" won't display in the UI.

-- Category -- what field/subject the pack relates to, in high level.
+- ***Category*** -- what field/subject the pack relates to, in high level.
 Your pack should fall into one of the existing categories:

 <details>